When.Sign in

 • A good stretch to say yes to people and to start things.

-Something lifts.
-As estrogen climbs back, many people feel the world grow more inviting; energy returns, ideas arrive more readily, and plans you had quietly shelved begin to look possible again.
-The first day or two may still belong to the period, so let the lift come in its own time.
+As estrogen rises again, many people feel a lift: more energy, ideas come easier, and plans you had set aside start to look doable.
+The first day or two may still belong to your period, so let the lift come when it comes.

-Take it as a kindly tendency rather than a promise, since some months are quieter and some bodies feel little shift at all.
-When the lift does come, it is the cheapest time in the month to start hard things.
-Begin the project, send the message, say the brave yes while the energy to meet it is freely given.
+Treat it as a likely trend, not a guarantee.
+Some months are quieter, and some people feel little change.
+But when the energy is there, it is the easiest time to start hard things.
+Begin the project, send the message, say yes while you have the energy for it.

 Good for